 All registered teachers in every state and territory must ensure they have added their teacher registration number and state/territory

 Please see FAQs for more detail on the Be You Professional Learning upload process and time frames in which participants can expect their learning to be recorded with their relevant organisation.

 In the ACT, each module within this domain will also contribute to one (1) hour of ACT Teacher Quality Institute (TQI)-accredited professional learning addressing Standard 4.2.2 Maintain Student Safety of the Australian Professional Standards for Teachers.

 The NSW Education Standards Authority (NESA) is reviewing its process for endorsing professional development providers and courses.
 As part of this, NESA is not accrediting any professional development providers, including Be You, as of 30 November 2020.

-Be You will reapply for accreditation with NESA in early 2021, once NESA has outlined the new accreditation application process.
+Be You will reapply for accreditation with NESA mid-2021, once NESA has outlined the new accreditation application process.

 For more information on logging Be You Professional Learning activities with NESA, please see this Be You FAQ: Can I use Be You Professional Learning to support my professional development requirements as a teacher?